isabella232/offer-decisioning.en/help/offer-activities/create-offer-activities.md

 ## Review and save the decision {#review}

-If everything is configured properly and your activity is ready to be used to  present offers to customers, click **[!UICONTROL Finish]**, then select **[!UICONTROL Save and activate]**.
+If everything is configured properly and your decision is ready to be used to  present offers to customers, click **[!UICONTROL Finish]**, then select **[!UICONTROL Save and activate]**.

-You can also save the activity as draft, in order to edit and activate it later on.
+You can also save the decision as draft, in order to edit and activate it later on.

 ![](../assets/save-activities.png)

-The activity displays in the list with the **[!UICONTROL Live]** or **[!UICONTROL Draft]** status, depending on wether you activated it or not in the previous step.
+The decision displays in the list with the **[!UICONTROL Live]** or **[!UICONTROL Draft]** status, depending on wether you activated it or not in the previous step.

 It is now ready to be used to deliver offers to customers.
 You can select it to display its properties and edit or suppress it.